 The meetings are quite informal, but the job gets done, and the Committee has fun doing so!
 There are also a couple of committee members' social evenings each year too.
 We hope you will become an active Friend whilst your child is at Banks Road.
-New committee members are always welcome, and the date for the AGM Meeting will be decided in accordance to as and when it is possible to take place safely.
+New committee members are always welcome, and the AGM meeting will be held on 25th September at 6.45pm.
 For more information please visit the school website.